intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Consequently, new implementations might be forced into niche uses, where the problems arising from interoperability issues can be more closely managed.
-However, restricting new implementations into limited deployments risks causing forks in the protocol.
+However, restricting new implementations to limited deployments risks forks in the protocol.
 If implementations do not interoperate, little prevents those implementations from diverging more over time.
 This has a negative impact on the ecosystem of a protocol.

+New implementations
-New implementations are key to the continued viability of a protocol.
+are key to the continued viability of a protocol.
 New protocol implementations are also more likely to be developed for new and diverse use cases and are often the origin of features and capabilities that can be of benefit to existing